-Swimming: Ellison, Bellfonte strike gold, Barnes wins Cayman’s first ever artistic swimming medal on day three of CARIFTA Championships
+Swimming: Ellison, Belfonte strike gold, Barnes wins Cayman’s first ever artistic swimming medal on day three of CARIFTA Championships

 Ellison, 14, won her 3rd gold medal of the championships in the 13-14 girls 200 IM with a time of 2:31.88.
 Ellison narrowly missed the bronze in the 50 breast, finishing 4th with a time of 36.35 seconds.
 On day one, the Camana Bay Aquatic Club standout won gold in the 200 breast, with a second gold on day two in the 400 IM.

-After finishing 6th in the 100 fly on day one and 6th in the 200 IM early Monday, Stingray Swim Club’s Bellfonte finally reached the podium Monday striking gold in the 11-12 girls 200 fly with a time of 2:40.50 (see video).
-Bellfonte recently set a new CIASA and national record in the 11-12 girls 100 fly at Cayman’s National Championships in February.
+After finishing 6th in the 100 fly on day one and 6th in the 200 IM early Monday, Stingray Swim Club’s Belfonte finally reached the podium Monday striking gold in the 11-12 girls 200 fly with a time of 2:40.50 (see video).
+Belfonte recently set a new CIASA and national record in the 11-12 girls 100 fly at Cayman’s National Championships in February.

 CBAC’s Jillian Crooks continued her impressive performance on day three with her fourth medal of the championships, this time a bronze in the 11-12 girls 200 IM (2:39.94).
 The 11-year old won silver in the 100 fly on day one, with 2 bronze medals on day two.

-Two of Cayman’s boys 4x200m freestyle relay teams, the boys 15-17 and 13-14 age groups captured bronze Monday to finish the day.
+Two of Cayman’s boys 4x200m freestyle relay teams, the 15-17 and 13-14 age groups captured bronze Monday to finish the day.

-A historic performance Monday saw 13-year old Amber Barnes claim the Cayman Islands Aquatic Sports Association’s (CIASA) first artistic swimmer medal in Cayman Islands history, capturing bronze in solo performance of the 13-15 age group.
+A historic performance Monday saw 13-year old Amber Barnes claim the Cayman Islands Aquatic Sports Association’s (CIASA) first artistic swimmer medal in Cayman Islands history with a bronze in 13-15 age group solo performance.
 Barnes finished with a score of 105.3211 to reach the podium.
 Abbie Carnahan placed 4th (100.0465) with Nicolas Isabel placing 4H (95.0535).

 In the 15-18 age group solo performance, Amber Barnes placed 5th overall (104.8819) while Helena Frawley placed 6th (103.6043).

-Cayman has currently won 5 gold, 7 silver and 14 bronze for a running total of 26 medals with one more day in the pool, followed by open water events.
+Cayman sits in 5th overall with 5 gold, 7 silver and 14 bronze for a running total of 26 medals with one more day in the pool, followed by open water events.

 Here are all the results from day three: